 The smell of valerian is also attractive to rats.
 Legend has it that the Pied Piper of Hamelyn used valerian root to lead all the rats out of the town.
 His flute playing was only a guise.

 Have you heard that Valium (diazepam) is named after Valerian?
 There are a couple reasons why people would believe in this valium and valerian connection.
-For starters, both are good for calmness or helping with sleep.
-Valium comes from the latin word vale, which means farewell or goodnight.

 Share this post: